EzyGang/py-cachify/docs/tutorial/locks/lock-parameters.md

 ## Parameters

 Here, we will detail the various parameters that you can configure when creating a lock and how to use them effectively.

 ### Explanation of Parameters

 1. **key**:
     - This is a mandatory parameter that uniquely identifies the lock.
 Each operation you wish to manage with a lock should have a unique key.

 2. **nowait**:
     - Setting `nowait=True` (default) means that if the lock is already held by another lock, your current lock won't wait and will immediately raise a `CachifyLockError`.
     - If `nowait=False`, your lock will wait until the lock becomes available, up to the duration specified by `timeout`.

 3. **timeout**:
     - Use this parameter to specify how long (in seconds) the lock should wait for to acquire a lock.
 If the lock does not become available within this time, a `CachifyLockError` is raised.
     - Timeout only works if `nowait` is `False`.
 4. **exp**:
     - This parameter sets an expiration time (in seconds) for the lock.
-After this time, the lock will automatically be released, regardless of whether the operation has completed.
+After this time, the lock will automatically be released, regardless of whether the operation has been completed.
     - This can help to prevent deadlocks in cases where an app may fail to release the lock due to an error or abrupt termination.

 ## Some examples